A student receiving financial aid (grants and/or loans) must maintain satisfactory academic progress (SAP).

 - Any other supporting documentation (if any).

 Appeals are reviewed on a case-by-case basis.
 Students whose appeal is approved will be placed on financial aid probation for one semester.
-The student must meet SAP requirements or the terms of their probation by the end of that semester in order to continue receiving financial aid at the College.
+The student must meet SAP requirements or the terms of their probation by the end of that semester to continue to receive financial aid at the college.
+If it is mathematically impossible to reach the SAP minumum standards by the end of the semester, the student will be required to complete an academic plan.